umiyuki/llm-jp-eval-mm/README.md

 ## Contribution

-- If you find any issues or have suggestions, please report them on the Issue tracker.
+- If you find any issues or have suggestions, please report them on the Issue.
 - If you add new benchmark tasks, metrics, or VLM model inference code, or if you fix bugs, please send us a Pull Request.

 ### How to Add a Benchmark Task